theobald-software/kb.theobald-software.github.io/content/_yunio/populating-drop-down-controls in-power-apps.md

 For more Information on Power Apps, see [Microsoft Power Apps Documentation](https://docs.microsoft.com/en-us/powerapps/).

 ### About
-The following 3 examples for SAP interaction with drop down controls in Power Apps are documented:
+The following 3 examples for SAP interaction with drop down controls in Power Apps are documented in this article:
 - Populating a drop down control with SAP table data without a search filter.
 - Populating a drop down control with SAP table data using a search filter.
 - Populating a drop down control with SAP data returned from a function module call. <!--- The input parameter\ search filter is provided by a separate input box.  -->